bobvdvalk/scriptinator-prototype/src/readme/README.md

 - Available in the [cloud](https://scriptinator.io) or on-premise

 > This project is still in development.
 This means we take your feedback very seriously.
-If you have any feedback, questions or feature requests.
-Please let us know by email (support@scriptinator.io) or through [slack](https://slack-invite.scriptinator.io).
+If you have any feedback, questions or feature requests please let us know by email (support@scriptinator.io) or through [slack](https://slack-invite.scriptinator.io).

 ## Screenshots